ryardley/rxmsg/README.md

 // createConsumer also accepts a list of middleware
 // the message also passes top down
-// It returns an RxJS Observer that sends messages
-// Here is an RxJS Observable that will receive the message const consumer = createConsumer( receivesMessagesFromSomewhere, logOrTransformMessage,
+// It returns an RxJS Observable that will receive the message const consumer = createConsumer( receivesMessagesFromSomewhere, logOrTransformMessage,